Maria-Berta/su26-ai301-contribution/README.md

 ### Current Behavior

-[phpmyadmin acts as if there was no more foreign keys on this table, but they are still there]
+[phpMyAdmin acts as if there are no more foreign keys on this table, but they are still there]

 ### Affected Components